Topology of Lagrangian fibrations and Hodge theory of hyper-K\"ahler manifolds: Introduction

 \subsection{Lagrangian fibrations}

-Let $M$ denote a holomorphic symplectic variety\footnote{This means $M$ is a simply connected nonsingular projective variety with $H^0(M, \Omega_M^2)$ spanned by a nowhere degenerate holomorphic $2$-form $\sigma$.
-In particular, we always assume~$M$ to be compact.}, or equivalently, an algebraic compact hyper-K\"ahler manifold.
-A compact analog of a completely integrable system is a \emph{Lagrangian fibration}
+Let $M$ be a projective irreducible holomorphic symplectic variety\footnote{Here $M$ is a simply connected nonsingular projective variety with $H^0(M, \Omega_M^2)$ spanned by a nowhere degenerate holomorphic $2$-form $\sigma$.}, or equivalently, an algebraic compact hyper-K\"ahler manifold.
+A compact analogue of a completely integrable system is a \emph{Lagrangian fibration}

-with respect to the holomorphic symplectic form $\sigma$ on $M$; see \emph{e.g.}~\cite{Be}.\footnote{By definition, the base $B$ of a Lagrangian fibration is always assumed to be normal.} It can be viewed as a higher-dimensional generalization of a $K3$ surface with an elliptic fibration.
+with respect to the holomorphic symplectic form $\sigma$ on $M$; see \emph{e.g.}~\cite{Be}.\footnote{By definition, the base of a Lagrangian fibration is always assumed to be normal, and the fibers are always connected.} It can be viewed as a higher-dimensional generalization of a $K3$ surface with an elliptic fibration.

 The main result of this paper reveals a perfect match between the perverse numbers $^\mathfrak{p}h^{i,j}(M)$ associated with the Lagrangian fibration (\ref{lag_fib}) and the Hodge numbers $h^{i, j}(M)$.